felangel/bloc/packages/bloc_test/README.md

 `expect` is an `Iterable<State>` which the `bloc` under test is expected to emit after `act` is executed.

+`verify` is an optional callback which is invoked after `expect` and can be used for additional non-bloc related assertions.

 ```dart
 group('CounterBloc', () {
   blocTest(